 The city began as one of the West's largest cattle ranches and was then developed into a master-planned community in the 1960s, 1970s and 1980s.
 Today it is primarily residential, safe, quiet and has one of the best public school systems in the state.
 Beaches, deserts and mountains are all less than an hour away.
-A strong parks and recreation department, a farmers' market, concerts in the park, five clubs specifically for older adults, numerous annual events, including the Fun Fall Festival and the Winter Snow Fest, create a strong sense of community.
+A strong parks and recreation department, a farmers' market, concerts in the park, five clubs specifically for older adults, numerous annual events, including the Fun Fall Festival and the Winter Snow Fest, create a strong sense of community and ensure a rich quality of life.
 Shopping centers and excellent restaurants are easy to find.
 Lush neighborhoods boast some extraordinary hillside homes.

 Age 45 or Better: 43%

 Cost of Living: 105% above the national average